Sociology in Switzerland

 This example illustrates the general principle that for various reasons, occupational activities take place in an ever closer and more heterogeneous network of causal relations, because:

-a) technical errors involve increasingly severe damages (e.g. if you drive a bulldozer, supervise a nuclear power plant or pilot an airbus);
+a) technical errors involve increasingly severe risks (e.g. by a bulldozer, piloting an airbus or supervising a nuclear power plant);

-b) noise and other forms of pollution are more of a disturbance in a densely populated urban environment;
+b) noise and other forms of pollution are more of a disturbance in a densely populated urban environments;

 c) complaints and even legal action can be expected on the part of individual customers or consumer interest groups (who can nowadays call on greater legal protection than in the past);